yyunikov/yyunikov/README.md

 #### About Me 💬

 Engineer, leader, consultant, software professional and tech enthusiast.
 Led technical design, architecture, security and implementation of various production systems.
-Built and launched multiple successful products, developed a few Android apps, have experience and skills in leading engineering teams.
+Built and launched multiple successful products, developed a multiple Android apps, have experience and skills in leading engineering teams.
 Have a strong professional expertise in identity & access management, design & implementation of public APIs, CLI’s and building great developer experience.

+#### Facts 📋

 - 🔭 I’m currently working as a Staff Software Engineer at [Very Good Security](https://www.verygoodsecurity.com/)